aaronsdevera/gastonbot/README.md

-# linkbot
+# gastonbot
-linkbot is a friendly dog that takes after his IRL counterpart https://www.instagram.com/p/B1zGf06phzb/
+gastonbot is a bot

 # adding new commands

-all you need to edit is the `linkbot_rules.py` file.
+all you need to edit is the `gastonbot_rules.py` file.

 Steps:
 1. add the one-word command to the command palette that starts on line 10.